ccrownhill/riscv_cpu/test/README.md

 ![4221702651816_ pic_hd](https://github.com/ccrownhill/Team11/assets/109323873/e76db1a4-51a6-4a2b-80bd-6ddf7efd386a)

-#### Write Back and Write Through Caching
+#### Write-Back and Write-Through Caching

 Here is a comparison between write-back caching and write-through caching.
-It can be seen that the write-back caching runs faster than write-through caching
+It can be seen that the write-back caching runs faster than write-through caching because write-back caching optimizes for performance by delaying the slower write operations to main storage, accepting the trade-off of potential data consistency issues in certain failure scenarios.
+The choice between write-back and write-through caching depends on the specific requirements and priorities of the system in terms of performance, data integrity, and fault tolerance.

 Write Back: